-In Circling the Deep we walk the edge of the canyon, circumambulating deep questions.
+In Circling the Deep I walk the edge of the canyon, circumambulating deep questions.

 When the kids were little, we began tossing them big questions.Where are your dead grandparents?
 Where do babies come from?
 What is a good person?
 What’s bad?
 If the house were on fire and you had to grab one thing, what would it be?
 These videoed interviews took various forms: storytelling, metaphysical speculation, flights of fantasy, competition, bullshit and blather–exactly like adult conversations.
 Here’s the first interview from The Big Questions series.
 Later I’ll post more.

 In Circling the Deep, the conversations continue with anyone willing to talk–sometimes my family, sometimes myself, sometimes you, sometimes the dead or imaginary.
 For now the site is fairly autobiographical, but I’m hoping to change that.
 I’ll ask thoughtful people–artists, writers, scholars, film makers–to ponder a deep and dicey question, inviting them to walk around it by writing a letter, engaging in a dialogue, writing a story, reflecting on a photograph, composing a piece of music, making a video, or using some other way of pondering what matters.

 The “kids” are now in their late 20s, and their big questions have changed, but we still pursue them in our various arts, over dinner, or on video.
 Cailleah and Bryn have grown and left the nest.
 Susan and I age and wise up.
 As David Suzuki says with characteristic candor, I’m now in the death zone.
 (Susan’s not.)
 I don’t plan on going soon, but even if the end is tomorrow or 20 years away, the end is always near if you ride your bike on the street or at the edge of Canyonlands (as I did when turning 50).